Customer onboarding in B2B - A changing landscape

 Don't waste a lot of time building something based on assumptions that haven't been tested properly.
 To create great customer value, start by building a simple MVP and release it to the market, namely your customers.
 Learn from your first version and trim your flow consistently over time, preferably in the same project and not in a new one with different people.
 This is a step where bugs, fixes and tweaks most likely will appear, especially when you have an onboarding process that is integrated into other systems, such as your CRM or marketing software tool.

-Here are some of the latest news, features and releases from our product development team: A lot of awesome stuff released in our latest batch of updates.
-Roaring Web […]
+New releases: 2022-10-21 Here are some of the latest news, features and releases from our product development team: Owner Structure API is available on the Spanish market We’re super excited […]